Some of you may be asking, what is a Puppy Farm?

 Puppy farms pups get pulled away from their mum and litter at far too young an age, often at only four or five weeks when the earliest a puppy should be separated from its pack is eight weeks.
 More often than not, these breeders do not care about the health and strength of the breed, which often results in bad health, genetic illnesses, behavioural issues and problems with housebreaking and training.
 The fact that these puppies are kept in cages means the pup doesn’t learn from it mum and it doesn’t learn the natural instincts of being a dog.
 For example, these pups don’t learn to eliminate away from their food and bed so when they end up in their new home, they often have a lot of difficulty with toilet training.

-Oscar’s Law is a campaign that begun three years ago to abolish factory farming of companion animals, and the sale of companion animals from pet shops, online trading sites and to promote adoption through rescue groups, pounds, shelters.
+Oscar’s Law is a campaign established in 2010 to abolish factory farming of companion animals, and the sale of companion animals from pet shops, online trading sites and to promote adoption through rescue groups, pounds, shelters.
 Oscar is the pup in this photo, it is his story that inspired the Oscar’s Law campaign.
 Please support & read more about Oscar’s Law at http://www.oscarslaw.org/index.php

 Buying from certain pet stores or online trading sites can sometimes mean you are supporting puppy mills.
 And if you are supporting puppy farms, you are contributing to the suffering of these poor dogs.